Head-Driven Phrase Structure Grammar (HPSG) is a formally well-defined

 and Kathol (2003), Borsley (2011)).

 serialization which are not based on the model of traditional phrase structure

 grammar (where sentences are word strings defined derivatively in terms of

-phrase structure).
 This has implications for the treatment of discontinuous

-constituency, allowing even the introduction of levels of linear syntactic
+constituency, as the linear syntactic

 relationships among the items serialized.
 See

 (2014), for construction-based accounts of word order phenomena in Germanic languages.